Christian nationalism: United Kingdom

+Christian and British nationalist protest in Portsmouth, England.

+Former Naval officer Peter Huxley-Blythe was an influential figure on the British far-right: He mentored Colin Jordan and was the editor of the Natinform (Nationalist Information Bureau) and European Liberation Front's Frontfighter.
+He was also associated with the heads of the British-based House of Romanov and House of Tolstoy.
+Huxley-Blythe's writings promoted the supremacy of the Nordic race (ie. White, Christian and Northern European) and he equated the West with the white race and Christianity.
+He saw non-European immigration and the US Civil Rights movement as a plot to wipe out the white Christians by race-mixing.

 According to BBC News, in 2006 the fascist British National Party (BNP) had "recently stepped up its efforts to present itself as a staunch defender of Christianity", using Jesus and Bible quotes in its European Union election campaign.
 The same year, the BNP founded the Christian Council of Britain, led by the Reverend Robert West.
 The founder of the BNP, John Tyndall's "linkage of Christian ideas to notions of race remained present throughout his BNP leadership years" and Tyndall's Spearhead magazine stated that "the white race thought of itself as Christendom", and "many of us still think that today".
 Tyndall's successor Nick Griffin also started streaming a "Christmas message" from Iona, chosen for its importance in Celtic Christianity, in which he railed against erosion of the Christian tradition.
 When a list of some BNP members was leaked in November 2008, it included multiple vicars.
 In BNP's Identity magazine, John Maddox wrote that atheism and Islam will end the Christian civilization of Britain.
 He added that "the struggle is political and social as well as spiritual and theological" and that Christians should resist by voting for BNP.

+In August 2026, Restore Britain member and speaker at Tommy Robinson's rallies Reverend Brett Murphy called Judaism "false Antichrist religion" and called out Jewish "occult practices" and made homophobic and Islamophobic remarks.
+Murphy has been described as part of the Christian nationalist network in the United Kingdom.